MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 **Windows Server Update Services:**

--   You must install the Windows server role Windows Server Update Services on a computer before installing a software update point.
+-   You must install the Windows Server role Windows Server Update Services on a computer before installing a software update point.

 -   For more information, see [Plan for software updates in System Center Configuration Manager](../../../sum/plan-design/plan-for-software-updates.md).

 ###  <a name="bkmk_2008SMPpreq"></a> State migration point
 **IIS configuration:**